Refugee Count Tops 1 Million; Russians Besiege Ukraine Ports

 — The price of oil continued to soar, reaching $112 per barrel, the highest since 2014.

-- Russia found itself even more isolated economically as Airbus and Boeing said they would cut off spare parts and technical support to the country's airlines, a major blow.
-Airbus and Boeing jets account for the vast majority or Russia's passenger fleet.
+— Airbus and Boeing said they would cut off spare parts and technical support to the country's airlines, a major blow.
+Airbus and Boeing jets account for the vast majority or Russia’s passenger fleet.

+Isachenkov and Litvinova reported from Moscow; Karmanau reported from Lviv, Ukraine.
+Mstyslav Chernov in Mariupol, Ukraine; Sergei Grits in Odesa, Ukraine; Francesca Ebel, Josef Federman and Andrew Drake in Kyiv; Jamey Keaten in Geneva; Lynn Berry, Robert Burns and Eric Tucker in Washington; Edith M. Lederer and Jennifer Peltz at the United Nations; and other AP journalists from around the world contributed to this report.

 © Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.